youngjustin/market-nation/README.md

 At any rate I'm setting Java compatibility in Gradle to 17 since this is all that the built-in Github actions supports at this time.
 See https://github.com/actions/setup-java
+(Otherwise we can customize Github to use a custom JDK that it can download and cache if we really want to use 20 on the runner.)

 Otherwise, you will see an error similar to